15 Best Hot Springs & Spas in Iceland You Need to Try Now

 13. Vök Baths – Lakeside Relaxation

-Vök Baths Eastern Iceland
+Vök Baths from above.

 Centuries ago, people living near Lake Urriðavatn in East Iceland noticed that certain spots on the lake would not freeze in the winter.
 The reason for that is underwater hot springs and not a lake monster… which is what the people initially believed.

 Hot springs are pretty rare in East Iceland (which might be the reason why the underwater hot springs in Lake Urriðavatn were mistaken for monsters).
-This fact makes the Vök Baths a unique experience for anybody travelling to this beautiful region.
+This fact makes the Vök Baths a unique experience for anybody traveling to this beautiful region.

-A woman in Seljavallalaug Pool in South Iceland.
+The stunning Seljavallalaug Pool in South Iceland.

 Fed by naturally hot water, Seljavallalaug was built in 1923, making it the oldest swimming pool in Iceland.
 Not much has changed since the 1920s, so visiting this remote pool is like stepping back in time.
 On-site are changing facilities but not much else.

 Entry is free!
 But that also means that the facilities are quite basic.
 There are no showers nor a bathroom.
 Volunteers clean the pool, but unfortunately, that means it is not always in tip-top condition.
 And bad tourists often leave behind rubbish in the changing rooms.
-The pool also isn’t very hot, with temperatures at around 20° to 30°C (68 to 86°F)
+The pool also isn’t very hot, with temperatures around 20° to 30°C (68 to 86°F).

+Okay, this technically isn’t a hot spring, but it is a spa, a Beer Spa!
+And it is a fantastic place for adventurous people looking for a fun and quirky experience.
 At the Beer Spa in North Iceland, you’ll unwind in a tub filled with beer, allowing yeast, hops, water, beer oil, and beer salt to caress your skin.
 To make this experience even more pleasurable, you can enjoy it with a cool beer in your hand (if you are of legal age, that is).

 The hops are rich in antioxidants and alpha acids and can soothe and relax your muscles.
 On top of that, the oils and minerals in the beer water are considered to have anti-inflammatory effects.
 Who knew beer could be this good for you?

-Aside from the inside beer tubs, you can find a sauna, an on-site restaurant and a big outside area with two hot tubs containing regular water.
+Aside from the inside beer tubs, you can find a sauna, an on-site restaurant, and a big outside area with two hot tubs containing regular water.

 Map of Hot Springs & Spas in Iceland

-Below is a map of the hot spring mentioned above as well as a few others that didn’t quite make the list but are still worth a visit.
+Below is a map of the hot spring mentioned above, as well as a few others that didn’t quite make the list but are still worth a visit.

 About the Author